 Winter Session online courses will require a significant time commitment.
-Students need to be prepared to spend up to four hours a day (excluding Christmas and New Year) and some weekends in order to complete a three credit course in three weeks.
+Students need to be prepared to spend up to four hours a day (excluding Christmas and New Year) and some weekends in order to successfully complete the course.

 New to Blackboard Learn?

 If you are a WSU Pullman, Vancouver, Spokane, or Tri-Cities student and haven't taken an online course in Blackboard Learn, explore a course space at learn.wsu.edu.
 Select "Non-WSU sign-in Here" and log in with:

 - Password: wsustudent

 Start your coursework early, and log in often